How Bill Simmons built a successful career. Explore key moments that defined the journey.

 In 2007, Bill Simmons and Connor Schell conceived the idea for 30 for 30, a series of documentaries commemorating the 30th year of the "ESPN era."

-In May 2008, Bill Simmons was in a dispute with ESPN.com management.
-He stated to Deadspin that he was writing less because the agreement he had with ESPN on creative lines, media criticism rules, and the promotion of his column had changed within a few months.
+In May 2008, Bill Simmons was involved in a dispute with management at ESPN.com.
+He indicated that he was writing less because he believed that he and ESPN had come to an agreement on creative lines, media criticism rules, and column promotion, but that these agreements had changed within a few months.

-In July 2008, Bill Simmons announced he would take a 10-week break from writing columns for ESPN.com's Page 2 to focus on completing his second book, "The Book of Basketball".
+In July 2008, Bill Simmons announced that he would take 10 weeks off from writing columns for ESPN.com's Page 2 to concentrate on finishing his second book.

-In November 2008, Bill Simmons quit the B.S.
-Report due to corporate interference with his writing.
-The controversy centered on the admission of a pornstar into an ESPN fantasy basketball league.
-Simmons was upset that his explanation of ESPN's refusal to allow him into the league was edited out of a podcast.
+In November 2008, Bill Simmons reportedly quit the B.S.
+Report due to corporate interference with his writing, related to the admission of a pornstar into an ESPN fantasy basketball league.

-On November 25, 2008, Bill Simmons resumed recording his B.S.
-Report podcast with a disclaimer: "The BS Report is a free flowing conversation that occasionally touches on mature subjects."
+On November 25, 2008, Bill Simmons returned to recording his B.S.
+Report podcast with a disclaimer stating, "The BS Report is a free flowing conversation that occasionally touches on mature subjects."

 On July 27, 2009, Bill Simmons announced his retirement from ESPN The Magazine but continued to write for the Page 2 website.

-On October 27, 2009, Bill Simmons' second book, "The Book of Basketball: The NBA According to the Sports Guy," was released, attempting to identify the best NBA players and teams of all time and answering significant "What ifs?" in NBA history.
-The book debuted at the top of The New York Times Best Seller list for non-fiction books.
+On October 27, 2009, Bill Simmons released his second book, "The Book of Basketball: The NBA According to the Sports Guy".
+The book, which attempts to identify the best players and teams in NBA history and answer some of the sport's biggest "What ifs?", debuted at the top of The New York Times Best Seller list for non-fiction books.

-In May 2010, it was reported that Bill Simmons and ESPN came to an agreement on a new contract.
+In May 2010, it was reported that Bill Simmons and ESPN came to an agreement on a new contract, although no official announcement was made on the terms.

-In 2010, Sports blog Deadspin reported that Bill Simmons was working on a "top secret editorial project."
+Sports blog Deadspin reported in 2010 that Bill Simmons was working on a "top secret editorial project," which would later be revealed as the launch of Grantland.

-On June 8, 2011, Grantland, a website owned by ESPN covering sports and pop culture, was launched with Bill Simmons serving as editor-in-chief.
+On June 8, 2011, Grantland, a sports and pop culture website owned by ESPN, launched with Bill Simmons as editor-in-chief.

-In August 2014, ESPN announced that Bill Simmons would be leaving NBA Countdown in order to produce an 18 episode primetime show for ESPN through his site called The Grantland Basketball Show.
+In August 2014, ESPN announced that Bill Simmons would be leaving NBA Countdown to produce an 18 episode primetime show for ESPN through Grantland, called The Grantland Basketball Show.

-On October 21, 2014, The Grantland Basketball Show, later changed to The Grantland Basketball Hour, debuted.
+On October 21, 2014, The Grantland Basketball Show, later renamed The Grantland Basketball Hour, debuted with Bill Simmons discussing NBA-related current events.

 On May 8, 2015, ESPN announced that Bill Simmons' contract, which was due to expire in September 2015, would not be renewed.